 Proportionality is at the centre of heated debates in English administrative law.
 It has been adopted for matters pertaining to European law and the European Convention on Human Rights, but its use in other areas parts of English administrative law is highly contentious.
 While some arguments in favour or against applying proportionality in England are similar to those exchanged in relation to other legal systems (such as tensions between increased objectivity in judicial control over administrative action vs. the desirability of more limited control), other arguments are more specific to English administrative law.
 To understand the challenges encountered by proportionality in English administrative law, this paper adopts a contextual analysis, putting the emphasis on the relational dynamics framing the interactions between the main actors involved in the proportionality test.
 Paradoxically, this perspective rehabilitates the analysis of the legal techniques behind transplants such as proportionality: indeed, transplants are vehicles for legal changes in ways that go beyond the circulation of ideas across the world.
 Instead of being merely superficial and rhetorical, transplants engage deeply with the whole gamut of institutions and actors in a legal system, calling on them to rearticulate their implied and explicit relationships.

-Thus, this paper takes the view that one does not have to choose between the scholars who conceive of borrowing as a means of legal changeT Goldbach, ‘Why Legal Transplants?’
-(2019) 15 Annual Review of Law and Social Science 583–601. and those who reject the very reality of transplants.P Legrand, ‘The impossibility of transplants’ (1997) 4 Maastricht Journal of Comparative Law 111, who argues that transplants can never happen as the rule/institution/solution is transformed by the transplantation process.
-Both approaches reflect reality in part.
+Thus, this paper takes the view that one does not have to choose between the scholars who conceive of borrowing as a means of legal change7 and those who reject the very reality of transplants.8 Both approaches reflect reality in part.
 This paper argues that English judges exercise strategic choices to navigate between these two options: they were strategic in invoking the proportionality test at first and in implementing it in practice; they are also strategic in how they navigate the contextual constraints weighing on their choice.
 In short, strategically choosing to use a legal transplant has two faces: developing the transplant for one’s own purpose of generating new solutions, and recognizing that other purposes may subordinate the transplant to internal limits, especially those set by relational dynamics within the English constitution.

-Comparative law scholarship recognises the role of specific actors in facilitating the circulation of transplants, including international organisations, civil society actors, academics, lawyers, etc. Judges also relay legal ideas and solutions while looking for inspiration in other jurisdictions.E Mak, Judicial Decision-Making in a Globalised World: A Comparative Analysis of the Changing Practices of Western Highest Courts (Hart 2015).
-This use of foreign law is disputed: in using comparative law, especially when human rights are litigated, it is argued that judges become activists pursuing a political agenda.
+Comparative law scholarship recognises the role of specific actors in facilitating the circulation of transplants, including international organisations, civil society actors, academics, lawyers, etc. Judges also relay legal ideas and solutions while looking for inspiration in other jurisdictions.9 This use of foreign law is disputed: in using comparative law, especially when human rights are litigated, it is argued that judges become activists pursuing a political agenda.
 As proportionality provides courts with a reasoning and argumentative process rather than substantive answers, judges may indeed exhibit these trends.
 Although the proportionality test is embedded in a specific narrative of global constitutionalism and protection of human rights, it is also about the relationships between constitutional and administrative actors (especially the administration, the judge, and citizens) within a particular context.
 In this sense, judges need to consider a wide array of constraints in their strategic use of the proportionality test.
 Judges’ roles are only partly defined by judges themselves; they are also informed by procedural rules, the constitutional framework, the relationships to the executive and the specific audiences they are addressing.
 Faced with each of these parameters, judges can position themselves strategically in various ways if they want to gain more power or merely maintain the position they enjoy.
 However, the specificity of English judges – by comparison to their continental counterparts – is to be recognised as creator of law as well as a check on executive power.
 They balance these two roles strategically by being responsive to the consequences at home and in the wider world, with a view to long-term effects.
 This paper argues that the English judiciary has been using proportionality in a sophisticated and multi-layered strategy, not only in using the proportionality test but also in not using it, thus being strategic in recognising their place in relational dynamics and preserving it as much as they can over time.
 In this respect, the concept of “relational dynamics” unlocks original insights often overlooked by comparative law: such as the willingness of key actors to keep doors ajar for evolving interpretation or to opt for the ‘legal’ community they aspire to belong to.

 In order to develop this multi-layered approach, and the interactions framing its impact on the receiving legal system, this paper starts with an overview of proportionality in general (Section 2).
 It then goes on to look at how proportionality has been inserted in English administrative law.
 Section 3 analyses how English judges have used their strategic choices in shaping their techniques for judicial control over administrative action.
 Section 4 turns to the constraints resulting from relational dynamics that English judges must accommodate in their strategies.
 This leads to a conclusion that attempts to draw lessons beyond proportionality in English administrative law for further comparative analysis when it comes to judicial control of administrative action.

-According to Kumm, proportionality is one of “the most successful legal transplants in the second half of the twentieth century”.M Kumm, ‘Constitutional Rights as Principles: On the Structure and Domain of Constitutional Justice.
-A Review Essay on A Theory of Constitutional Rights’ (2004) 2 International Journal of Constitutional Law 574, 595.
-Yet, the comparative literature on transplant cautions us: ideas, principles, tools, techniques, institutions or processes may ostensibly be borrowed or copied from elsewhere, but there are always processes of differentiation and transformation at work.See introduction to the present special issue for the relevant literature on this point.
-Also, Cohn tells us to look beyond a binary evaluation of transplants in terms of success versus failure, and at the wider impacts of transplants on the target legal system.M Cohn, ‘Legal Transplant Chronicles: The Evolution of Unreasonableness and Proportionality Review of the Administration in the United Kingdom’ (2010) 58 American Journal of Comparative Law 583-629.
-In the case of proportionality, this paper contends that this principle, because of its flexibility, has circulated primarily as an idea, partly as a judicial test, partly as a standard for administrative action, and partly as a value to be pursued to allow for peaceful coordination of rights in a democratic society.
+According to Kumm, proportionality is one of “the most successful legal transplants in the second half of the twentieth century”.20 Yet, the comparative literature on transplant cautions us: ideas, principles, tools, techniques, institutions or processes may ostensibly be borrowed or copied from elsewhere, but there are always processes of differentiation and transformation at work.21 Also, Cohn tells us to look beyond a binary evaluation of transplants in terms of success versus failure, and at the wider impacts of transplants on the target legal system.22 In the case of proportionality, this paper contends that this principle, because of its flexibility, has circulated primarily as an idea, partly as a judicial test, partly as a standard for administrative action, and partly as a value to be pursued to allow for peaceful coordination of rights in a democratic society.
 Proportionality has circulated widely as part of the global constitutionalism movement, even though it was originally developed for reviewing administrative action.

 Against this background Stone Sweet and Mathews explain the mechanisms of this ‘viral spread’ of proportionality around the world.
-First, they point out that proportionality soon emerged as best practice globally and benefitted from a consensus among the relevant national elite groups that led to them normatively committing to proportionality.ibid 162 (footnote omitted).
-Indeed, Stone Sweet and Mathews argue that identifiable agents – namely judges and law professors-turned-judges – are directly responsible for the development of proportionality at international levelibid 161. and that it would be possible: “(…) in principle [to] map the network of individuals, and the connections between institutions, that facilitated the spread of [proportionality]”ibid 161..
-Called ‘normative isomorphism’, this mechanism is in direct contrast with ‘coercive isomorphism’, the other mechanism Stone Sweet and Mathews identify as being at play behind the circulation of proportionality, i.e. the diffusion of institutional forms and practices that are backed by monitoring and enforcement mechanisms such as the CJEU and the ECtHR.ibid 161-162.
+First, they point out that proportionality soon emerged as best practice globally and benefitted from a consensus among the relevant national elite groups that led to them normatively committing to proportionality.26 Indeed, Stone Sweet and Mathews argue that identifiable agents – namely judges and law professors-turned-judges – are directly responsible for the development of proportionality at international level27 and that it would be possible: “(…) in principle [to] map the network of individuals, and the connections between institutions, that facilitated the spread of [proportionality]”28.
+Called ‘normative isomorphism’, this mechanism is in direct contrast with ‘coercive isomorphism’, the other mechanism Stone Sweet and Mathews identify as being at play behind the circulation of proportionality, i.e. the diffusion of institutional forms and practices that are backed by monitoring and enforcement mechanisms such as the CJEU and the ECtHR.29

 As mentioned above, proportionality is a successful transplant at the global level: it has been circulating widely.
 Yet, the comparative literature on transplants cautions us to be careful when analysing legal transplants.
 Transplants need to adapt to local circumstances, political/cultural mindsets, and practical needs.
 Proportionality is no different.
 If we are to examine the reception of proportionality in England, and the contribution of proportionality to legal change there, we need to take heed of these warnings and distinguish two levels of analysis.